phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/param.rst

 It is RECOMMENDED when documenting to use this tag with every function and method.
 Exceptions to this recommendation are:

-This tag MUST NOT occur more than once per argument in a :term:`PHPDoc` and is limited to :term:`Structural Elements` of type method or function.
+This tag MUST NOT occur more than once per argument in a PHPDoc and is limited to Structural Elements of type method or function.

 Effects in phpDocumentor
 ------------------------

-:term:`Structural Elements` of type method or function, that are tagged with the
+Structural Elements of type method or function, that are tagged with the
 @param tag, will have additional information in the section regarding Arguments.

-If the return :term:`Type` is a class that is documented by phpDocumentor, then a link to that class' documentation is provided.
+If the return Type is a class that is documented by phpDocumentor, then a link to that class' documentation is provided.

 .. note::